shivamvijaywargi/chat-app-fastify/README.md

 ### This is a simple chat application built to explore the world of live chat

+## Technologies Used

-### This app is built with NodeJS (Fastify), Redis, TypeScript, Docker, and used Caddy for reverse proxy.
+This app is built with NodeJS (Fastify), Redis, TypeScript, Docker, and used Caddy for reverse proxy.
 In the frontend it is NextJS 13

 ## Screenshots